ankitpokhrel/tus-php/README.md

 $ bin/docker.sh
 ```

 Now, the client can be accessed at http://0.0.0.0:8080 and server can be accessed at http://0.0.0.0:8081.
-The default api endpoint is set to`/files`.
+Default api endpoint is set to`/files`
-The uploaded files can be found inside `uploads` folder.
+and uploaded files can be found inside `uploads` folder.

 ### Contributing
 1. Install [PHPUnit](https://phpunit.de/) and [composer](https://getcomposer.org/) if you haven't already.